Yoandy Garlobo

-Yoandy Garlobo Romay (born January 12, 1977 in Jovellanos, Matanzas Province, Cuba) is a baseball player who starred for Cuba at the 2006 World Baseball Classic.
+Yoandy Garlobo Romay (January 12, 1977 – July 16, 2023) was a Cuban baseball player who starred for the national team at the 2006 World Baseball Classic.
 Garlobo was the designated hitter for Cuba at the tournament, where he had a .480 batting average—second only to Ken Griffey Jr. among players with at least 20 plate appearances—and was named to the all-tournament team.

-In Cuba, Garlobo is the DH for Matanzas of the Cuban National Series.
+In Cuba, Garlobo was the DH for Matanzas of the Cuban National Series.
 During the 2005-06 season, he had a .407 batting average.

+Yoandy Garlobo died from complications of diabetes on July 16, 2023, at the age of 46.